 As another example, let’s say a retired person chooses not to enroll in Medicare when they turn 65 years old.
 They don’t have another health plan and pay all health costs out of pocket.

-For Part B, their monthly premium will increase by 10 percent for each 12-month period they could’ve had Medicare Part B but didn’t.
-For example, if they waited 2 years to enroll, they’d pay an additional 20 percent on top of the standard Part B premium for as long as they have this coverage.
+For Part B, their monthly premium will increase by 10% for each 12-month period they could have had Medicare Part B but didn’t.
+For example, if they waited 2 years to enroll, they would pay an additional 20% on top of the standard Part B premium for as long as they have this coverage.

 Medicare Part B (medical insurance) has standard costs, including a monthly premium and an annual deductible.
-Additionally, you’ll pay 20 percent of the Medicare-approved cost for most covered services.
+Additionally, you’ll pay 20% of the Medicare-approved cost for most covered services.
 You can use the funds in your HSA toward any of these costs.

 Your costs for Medicare Part C (Medicare Advantage) and Medicare Part D (prescription drug coverage) will depend on the plan you buy.
 Each plan will have its own costs for premiums, deductibles, and copayments.
 You’ll be able to use HSA funds toward any of these costs.